Compositional Higher-Order Reasoning about Distributed Systems

 Goals of CHORDS

 Leveraging this progress, CHORDS will research and develop new theories, program logics, and methods for mathematically rigorous compositional reasoning about implementations of distributed systems.
-This initiative aims to lay the foundation for tools that will help programmers make more correct and secure distributed systems.
+This initiative aims to lay the foundation for tools that will help programmers create more correct and secure distributed systems.

 Financiële details & Tijdlijn